 Shumba Camp Shumba means 'lion' - an appropriate name for a camp located in the midst of several lion pride territories.
-Indeed, the felines are known for their tree-climbing abilities, and prey on the plethora of herbivores that frequent the Busanga Plains on which Shumba is situated.
+Indeed, these prodigious cats prey on the plethora of herbivores that frequent the Busanga Plains on which Shumba is situated.
 From the raised decks, the view is panoramic and often filled with grazing puku and lechwe; floodplain grasses stretch to the horizon, interrupted only by isolated protrusions of fig and palm trees.
 Finally, there is no better vantage point from which to absorb the Plains' vast remoteness than from a hot air balloon.

-6 tents (1 family) • game drives • seasonal boating • hot air ballooning
+• 6 tents (1 family) • game drives • nature walks • boating • hot air ballooning